 Students replace an elective subject to receive additional assistance in Learning Support.

-Before- and After-School Programmes
+Before- and After-School Programs

-Before school, classes are available for students to work on an intensive spelling programme.
+Before school, classes are available for students to work on an intensive spelling program.
 English skills short courses are offered before and after school for students in Years 11 and 12.
-The learning programme covers the skills of analysing and answering examination questions, as well as planning, writing, proofreading and editing well-constructed essays.
+The learning program covers the skills of analysing and answering examination questions, as well as planning, writing, proofreading and editing well-constructed essays.
 Students who have attended a short course are offered ongoing mentoring to assist in developing the skills covered.